amanlai/stack-overflow-answers/machine-learning-related/minimize-with-constraints/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75709136/19123103

 ## How to use `minimize` from `scipy` with constraints

+<sup> It's a post that was first posted as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75709136/19123103). </sup>

 > Let's suppose I have a matrix
 > ```python